Fukaya categories of plumbings and multiplicative preprojective algebras

 Corresponding to the spanning tree $T$, we will have 2-handles in the Legendrian surgery picture of $X_\Gamma$.
 The complement of $T$ will correspond to 1-handles.

 Before we put the graph $\Gamma$ in a standard form, we choose an orientation and order on the edges of $\Gamma$.
 Note that, as is the case for the multiplicative preprojective algebra $\Lambda_\Gamma$, $\mathscr{B}_\Gamma$ is also independent of these choices.
-Then for each arrow $h \in \Gamma \setminus T$ from $v$ to $w$, we introduce a pair of arcs in the lower half plane $\mathbb{R} \times \mathbb{R}_{< 0}$, one from $v$ to the left and the other from $w$ to the right as in Fig.~(\ref{fig4}).
-We assume that the arrows in $T$ are also oriented from right to left.
-We also assume that in the ordering of all the edges of $\Gamma$, the edges in $T$ are ahead of the edges in $\Gamma \setminus T$.
+Then for each arrow $h \in \Gamma \setminus T$ we introduce a pair of arcs in the lower half plane $\mathbb{R} \times \mathbb{R}_{< 0}$ as in Fig.~(\ref{fig4}).
+More precisely, we fix $m, M$ as real numbers smaller and larger than the $x$-coordinates of $v_1$ and $v_s$, respectively, and if $h$ is an arrow from $v$ to $w$ which is the $i^{th}$ arrow in $\Gamma \setminus T$, then there will be a curve from $v$ to the point $(m, -i)$ with nonnegative slope throughout and another curve from $w$ to the point $(M, -i)$ with nonpositive slope, chosen so that there are no triple intersections.
+We assume that the arrows in $T$ are oriented from right to left and also assume that in the ordering of all the edges of $\Gamma$, the edges in $T$ are ahead of the edges in $\Gamma \setminus T$.